houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 By drawing on ideas from this note, this article is organised into four sections.

-Section 1 sets the scene for the whole article.
+In section 1, I lay the groundwork for the whole article.
 Firstly, I build a vocabulary for cashing out the tension between theoretical and JavaScript regular expressions.
 In particular, I define concepts such as an alphabet, languages and classes of such languages.
 Secondly, I introduce the concept of a language denoting mechanism - a well-defined system for denoting classes of languages.
 Thirdly, I take a look at Chomsky's hierarchy.
 This hints at how different classes of languages are recognised by different language denoting mechanisms.
-One of these classes are regular languages.
+One of such class is the class of regular languages.
 We say that a language denoting mechanism is regular if and only if it maximally denotes regular languages.

-At this point, I can cash out the claim that "JavaScript regular expressions are not regular" as the claim that "JavaScript regular expressions are not a regular language denoting mechanism".
+With reference to Chomsky's hierarchy, I analyse the claim that "JavaScript regular expressions are not regular" as the claim that "JavaScript regular expressions are not a regular language denoting mechanism".
 In contrast, theoretical regular expressions are a regular language denoting mechanism.
-Consequently, I can cash out and examine the tension by explaining and justifying this cashed out claim.

-In section 2, I show how both JavaScript and theoretical regular expression are language denoting mechanisms by looking at syntax rules and observing that each regular expression denotes a set of strings.
+This allows us to cash-out the tension as examining how theoretical regular expressions are regular language denoting mechanisms but JavaScript regular expressions are not.
+My examination proceeds as follows.

-In section 3, I informally define the class of regular languages by refering to a class of *finite state* machines, called deterministic finite automata (DFAs).
-These are the quitessential language denoting mchanism that defines the class of regular laguages.
+In section 2, I informally define the class of regular languages by refering to a class of *finite state* machines, called deterministic finite automata (DFAs).
+These are the quitessential language denoting mechanisms that define the class of regular languages.
+This allows me to define a regular language denoting mechanism - .
 I briefly wave at how other language denoting mechanisms such as theoretical regular expressions, regular grammars and NFAs are equivalent.

-In doing so, we also understand why they must have finite states.
+In section 3, I show how both JavaScript and theoretical regular expression are language denoting mechanisms by looking at syntax rules and observing that each regular expression denotes a set of strings.
+At this point, I can establish that theoretical regular expressions are a regular language denoting mechanism.

-In section 4, we dive into some code to demonstrate the usefulness of backreferences.
+In section 4, I dive into some code to demonstrate the usefulness of backreferences.
 I then show how there's at least one instance of a JavaScript regular expression that does not denote a regular language.
 I also how this particular example is a context-free language by looking at PDAs.
+This allows me to establish that.

+So, we would have established that theoretical regular expressions are a but JavaScript regular expressions are not.
+Walking back the analysis of "" to "is not regular", we can conclude that JavaScript regular expressions are not regular.
+Therefore, JavaScript regular expressions are not regular.

 As a side note, I on must have finite states.